salesforce/lwc-rfcs/text/0000-dynamic-events.md

 The `lwc:on` directive will enable the addition of a collection of event listeners whose names may not be known at the time of HTML template authoring.

 In this document, `element` shall refer to the rendered `Element` and `component` shall refer to the instance of `LightningElememt`.
-In this document, the value of an object's property shall refer to the result of calling the object's `[[Get]]` internal method with the property's key as the argument.
+In this document, the value of an object's property shall refer to the result of calling the [Get](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-get-o-p) operation with the object and the property's key as arguments.

 ### Directive behaviour